rundsk/website/80_Development/00_Architecture/API/Readme.md

 behavior can later be included and used to improve search. `search` is used to allow users not familar with the design system to perform research and associative browsing. _Hits_ are ranked by relevance and a node may appear multiple times in the result set.
+DSK will return 50 results at most.

 |                   | _Fulltext Search_ | _Filtering_ | _Finding_ |
 | ----------------- | ----------------- | ----------- | --------- |